 Needless to say, students with a lack of interest in the subject will not necessarily learn much in traditional classes either.

 The nature and type of study resources available for online education differ a lot from those used in traditional classes.
-The trend of e-reading has led students to switch from traditional textbooks to eBooks.
+The eLearning trends have led students to switch from traditional textbooks to eBooks.
 Traditional classes still heavily rely on textbooks which are often considered inconvenient by the new generation, both in terms of studying and carrying.
 Online education mostly relies on e-resources that can be accessed from anywhere and can be carried easily using USBs if students prefer that.

 Moreover, universities with a traditional model typically provide access to resources available at the university library.
 On the other hand, colleges that are fully online greatly expand the resources offered to their students.
 But before learners decide to enroll at any such institution, they should try and find out what resources will be offered for course learning.

-In addition, many online programs organize physical events from time to time so that students can socialize and work on group projects.
+In addition, many online programs organize physical events from time to time so that students can socialize and work on group projects, which leads to the increased learning engagement.
 Hence, interaction is no longer limited to traditional classrooms.
 It’s now up to the online students to decide how much interaction they’d like to have with others.
 Just because you’re attending online classes doesn’t mean that you can’t interact with others.
 All you need to do as an online learner is to reach out to others and find common ground to develop friendships.

 In traditional classrooms, the learning process is hampered by delays in instructor feedback.
 While techniques are now changing in traditional classes, since most of the course work is still handled manually by teachers, they’re preoccupied with a lot of things.
 Plus, manual grading is common in traditional classrooms, which further consumes a lot of time.
 As a result, teachers need more time to respond to student queries or requests for feedback.
 This significantly slows down the learning process.